Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

 Now we can't forget to add `data-toggle="modal" data-target="#signupModal"` to any link or button that we want to actually trigger the modal popup.

+Also, go ahead and remove the second submit button.

 Now that we have this, there is a container that would serve perfect for a form.
 Go ahead and add a signup form within the "modal-body" div.
 Use the following bootstrap form:

 ```